 Contact Genevieve: Genevieve_Giaccardo@ios.doi.gov, (202) 208-1541

-Andrea Patton joins the Program after working as a Policy Analyst within the Indian Health Service Office of Tribal Self-Governance, where she focused on the first Tribal Self-Governance Report to Congress; Affordable Care Act regulation reviews; tribal-federal workgroup initiatives; tribal consultation; and self-governance policy analysis.
-Ms. Patton served in the U.S. Navy as a Surface Warfare Officer, which included two combat deployments in the Middle East.
-Ms. Patton received a Bachelor of Arts in Political Science from the University of Oklahoma, and graduated with distinction from the Sandra Day O'Connor College of Law Juris Doctor Program at Arizona State University.
-Ms. Patton is a member of the Sac and Fox Nation and a descendant of the Citizen Potawatomi Nation, Cherokee Nation, and Choctaw Nation of Oklahoma.
+Andrea Kadish joins the Program after working as a Policy Analyst within the Indian Health Service Office of Tribal Self-Governance, where she focused on the first Tribal Self-Governance Report to Congress; Affordable Care Act regulation reviews; tribal-federal workgroup initiatives; tribal consultation; and self-governance policy analysis.
+Ms. Kadish on served in the U.S. Navy as a Surface Warfare Officer, which included two combat deployments in the Middle East.
+Ms. Kadish received a Bachelor of Arts in Political Science from the University of Oklahoma, and graduated with distinction from the Sandra Day O'Connor College of Law Juris Doctor Program at Arizona State University.
+Ms. Kadish is a member of the Sac and Fox Nation and a descendant of the Citizen Potawatomi Nation, Cherokee Nation, and Choctaw Nation of Oklahoma.